onybo/efcore-problem/README.md

 The problem seems to be related to the `Microsoft.EntityFramework.SqlServer` nuget package, as it does not happen if we use Sqlite (`Microsoft.EntityFrameworkCore.Sqlite`) instead of SqlServer

+To reproduce the problem do the following:
+- Clone the repo and cd into it
+- install the ef tool: `dotnet tool install dotnet-ef`
+- cd into src: `cd src`
+- attempt to create a bundle: `dotnet ef migrations bundle --verbose`

+After the last step you should see error message similar to the one described above.